Odden69/memory-game/README.md

 ## Credits
 ### Code
-Apart from finding inspiration in the course material from Code Institute I found myself getting information about JavaScript and CSS on these web sites: [W3Schools](https://www.w3schools.com/), [CSS-TRICKS](https://css-tricks.com/) and [stackoverflow](https://stackoverflow.com/).
+Apart from finding inspiration in the course material from Code Institute I found myself getting general information about JavaScript and CSS on these websites: [W3Schools](https://www.w3schools.com/), [CSS-TRICKS](https://css-tricks.com/) and [stackoverflow](https://stackoverflow.com/).
 - The card flip function which uses css transform, transition and backface-visibility properties to function, came from [w3Schools](https://www.w3schools.com/howto/howto_css_flip_image.asp).
 - The time delay function when the cards are turned was found on [w3Schools](https://www.w3schools.com/jsref/met_win_settimeout.asp).